Nissan Caravan: 2022 facelift

 The second facelift Caravan was launched for the Japanese market on 20 October 2021.
 It features the new flat-bottom steering wheel, while the layout of the dashboard remains the same.
 High-trim variants also get automatic climate control, a touchscreen infotainment system, and copper accents on the air-conditioning vents.
 The second facelift Caravan also comes with the latest version of the Nissan Intelligent Mobility safety suite of technology.
 As a result, lane departure warning, intelligent emergency brake, and intelligent around-view monitor are just some of the features that come standard on the second facelift Caravan.

+Subsequent to the OEM deal with Mitsubishi, Nissan also added Mitsubishi's 4N16 diesel engine at the time of the facelift.
+This was coupled to a new, 7-speed automatic transmission.

 In the Philippines, the facelifted Caravan was introduced on 24 October 2022 as the Urvan.
-It is offered in five grades: the entry-level 3-seater Cargo (Hi-roof), the mid-grade 18-seater and 15-seater Standard (Normal roof) and the top-spec 15-seater Premium (Hi-roof), the high-end 3-seater GX (Hi-roof) is also available for Customization and Special Purpose configurations.
-Escapade, Super Elite and Premium S grades were removed from the lineup.
+It is offered in five grades: the entry-level 3-seater Cargo (Hi-roof), the mid-grade 15-seater and 18-seater Standard (Normal roof), the high-end 3-seater GX (Hi-roof), and the top-spec 15-seater Premium (Hi-roof).
+12-seater, Super Elite and Premium S grades were removed from the lineup.
 For the Philippine market, the Urvan retains the YD25DDTi diesel engine mated to a 5-speed manual transmission for all models and 5-speed automatic transmission which is only available for the GX and Premium grades.